TeamMGE/GenomeBioinformaticsCourse/_episodes/43-COOI.md

 - an annotated gene tree corresponds to events on a species tree
 ---

 So we have looked at the RasGEFs by hand and by NOTUNG.
-We should now have some kind of consensus Now we are going to project on the correct fully resolved species tree (given at the beginning of this exercise), the events (i.e. losses and duplications) as well as the ancestral gene content.
+We should now have some kind of consensus on what events happened in this gene tree.
+Now we are going to project all these events on the species ttee.
+I think for this we should use the correct (and thus fully resolved) species tree which we have given in one of the earlie rexercises and here below.
+On this species tree we want to see the  events (i.e. losses and duplications) as well as the ancestral gene content, e.g. how many RasGEFs dit the animal ancestor prosses.
 This will give a reconstruction of the ancestral repertoire of RasGEF proteins.
 So specifically what you need to do is:

 Think about which reconciliation you are going to use for this?
 Mark, with e.g. an asterix, in the gene phylogeny those speciations that correspond to a single gene in the last common ancestor (LCA) of the species considered (i.e. the common ancestor of amoebozoa, animals & fungi).